Cesar88Tapia/eight-queens/README.md

 # eight-queens
 ## The famous puzzle
 ### Tech challenge for Cuenca
-### where the algorithim is able to find as many solutions as possible
+### where the algorithim is able to find as many solutions as possible with n size board